SarwanShah/SarwanShah/README.md

   - Designing a CubeSat test-bench to explore wireless power transfer using reconfigurable metasurfaces.
   - Developing an aerosol particle analyzer for a silicon valley inventor.

+## 🔭 Publications

+-  J. Ahmed Memon, A. Rehman, A. Ali, S. Shah and H. F. Khan, "Design and Implementation of Smart Flowmeter for Urban Water Metering," IECON 2022 â 48th Annual Conference of the IEEE Industrial Electro nics Society, 2022, pp. 1-6, doi : 10.1109/IECON49645.2022.9968961

 ## My Skill Set
 <p align="left">